JLJ19/ClusterTracker/README.md

 Requirements:

 Install Python for MATLAB...we used Python 3.8 and MATLAB 2021a (with additional official toolboxes, i.e., Computer Vision, Image Processing, Stats and ML, and Signal Processing).
 MATLAB has trouble with conda/virtual environments etc, so you will likely need to install Python 3.8 and then install the additional requirements for the basic functionality of IOU, SORT, and OCSORT - which I believe is just numpy.
-You need to then make sure MATLAB is pointing to Python's location...instruction below, "pyenv" in Command Window tells you which python version is active and where it is looking.
+You need to then make sure MATLAB is pointing to Python's location...instructions below, "pyenv" in Command Window tells you which python version is active and where it is looking.

 https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html